adeich/adeich.github.io/_posts/2019-08-10-estimating-pi-with-random-numbers.md

       pi_est  = 3.143 +/- 0.032 (predicted by CLT)
 ~~~

-This looks pretty good, yet it turns out we can improve by an order of magnitude the accuracy of our estimate of $$\pi$$ and our confidence interval for it.
+This looks pretty good, yet it turns out we can improve on this precision by an order of magnitude, and using the exact same data!

 ### Bayesian method: Markov Chain Monte Carlo
 The following code is adapted from Jake VanderPlas' [illuminating article](http://jakevdp.github.io/blog/2014/03/11/frequentism-and-bayesianism-a-practical-intro/) about frequentist-vs-Bayesian statistics in Python.